 The GLOBE model project started in June 2002 at a conference on Poverty, Trade & Tools for Development, which was hosted by the International Food Policy Research Institute in honour of Sherman Robinson's 60th birthday.
 During that conference Karen Thierfelder and Scott McDonald discussed, and agreed on, the creation of a SAM based global CGE model calibrated using the GTAP database.
-Karen and Scott had both 'learnt' CGE models starting with version of a single country CGE model developed for the US Department of Agriculture's (USDA) Economic Research Service (ERS) under the leadership of Sherman Robinson (Robinson et al., 1990; Kilkenny, 1991).
+Karen and Scott had both 'learnt' CGE models starting with versions of a single country CGE model developed for the US Department of Agriculture's (USDA) Economic Research Service (ERS) under the leadership of Sherman Robinson (Robinson et al., 1990; Kilkenny, 1991).
 Karen had worked on the NAFTA project, also led by Sherman Robinson, and had subsequently used a global model that was descended from the NAFTA model.
 Scott had been introduced to GTAP by Terrie Walmsley and had used SAMs derived from the GTAP database for teaching single country CGE modelling.
-These teaching models and the PROVIDE project model (McDonald, 2003) provided the core single country code used to develop GLOBE.34
+These teaching models and the PROVIDE project model (McDonald, 2003) provided the core single country code used to develop GLOBE.

-The first full versions of the model were in use by late 2004 (the womod7.gms series) while the first formal documentation (McDonald, Robinson and Thierfelder, 2007) appeared in May 2007 (based on the womod9.gms series) as a working paper from the US Naval Academy (working paper 14).
+The first full versions of the model were in use by late 2004 (the womod7\.gms series) while the first formal documentation (McDonald, Robinson and Thierfelder, 2007) appeared in May 2007 (based on the womod9\.gms series) as a working paper from the US Naval Academy (working paper 14).
 Subsequent developments continued until late 2009 when the technical documentation and user guide (McDonald and Thierfelder) were revised and an open source version of the model, GLOBE v1, was made available (glb1.gms).
-Model developments since late 2009 were consolidated to produce GLOBE v2, which also formed the base for GLOBE_DYN.
+In late 2011 model developments since late 2009 were consolidated to produce GLOBE v2, which also formed the base for GLOBE\DYN.
 In due course GLOBE v2 will be made open source.

-There are currently a number of variants of the GLOBE model: GLOBE EN (energy model), GLOBE_MIG (migration model), GLOBE_IMP (imperfect competition) and other less formal variants developed as parts of various research activities.
-Current developments of
+There are currently a number of variants of the GLOBE model: GLOBE\EN (energy model), GLOBE\MIG (migration model), GLOBE\IMP (imperfect competition) and other less formal variants developed as parts of various research activities.
+Current developments of the GLOBE model family, as GLOBE v3, are on-going; an objective of this exercise is to consolidate several of the variants into a single version.

-34 The IFPRI standard model (Lofgren et al., 2001) was also a descendant of the USDA's ERS model.
+&lt;sup>37 The IFPRI standard model (Lofgren et al., 2001) was also a descendant of the USDA's ERS model.
 Both Karen and Scott were in close contact with the team at IFPRI during the development of the IFPRI standard model and aspects of that model have clearly influenced both the GLOBE and STAGE models.